kuzzleio/kuzzle/docs/API.AMQP.md

 ## <a name="how-to-connect-to-kuzzle"></a> How to connect to Kuzzle

-To establish communication with Kuzzle using AMQP, simply connect your application to the Kuzzle's AMQP port.
+To establish communication with Kuzzle using AMQP, simply connect your application to Kuzzle's AMQP port.
 By default, the MQ Broker listens to the port 5672 for AMQP applications.

 ## <a name="what-are-response-objects"></a> What are ``response`` objects

 A ``response`` is the result of a query you send to Kuzzle.
-It may be the results of a search query, an acknowledgement of a create action, and so on.
+It may be the results of a search query, an acknowledgement of a created action, and so on.
-And when you subscribe to a room, Kuzzle also sends notifications to your application in the form of a ``response`` object.
+When you subscribe to a room, Kuzzle also sends a notification to your application in the form of a ``response`` object.

 A ``response`` is a JSON object with the following structure:
 ```javascript